 Professional Indemnity vs Cyber Liability insurance

-Professional Indemnity insurance and cyber insurance are often confused.
-However, these two different kinds of insurance are designed to cover different risks.
-In many cases, businesses take out one or the other, or both, depending on the type of risks they face.
-Understanding the difference between Professional Indemnity insurance and cyber insurance helps you avoid gaps in cover and make clearer decisions about risk.
+Professional indemnity insurance and cyber insurance are often confused.
+They cover different risks, and many businesses need one, the other, or both.
+Understanding the difference helps you avoid gaps in cover and make clearer decisions about risk.

 Do businesses need both?